-Within a diving regulator there are the first and second stages, which are explained as follows:
+Within a diving regulator there are the first and second stages.
+These are explained as follows:

 The first stage of a regulator and how it works

-The first stage is an ingenious design that reduces the pressure of air from your dive tank to around 8-10 bar above the ambient pressure.
-The ambient pressure is the pressure surrounding you underwater.
+The first stage works by reducing the pressure of air from your dive tank to around 8-10 bar above the ambient pressure.
+Ambient pressure is the pressure surrounding you underwater.
 Which increases the deeper you dive.

-The design of the first stage of a regulator includes two air chambers, which are separated by a valve.
+The first stage of a regulator includes two air chambers, which are separated by a valve.

 When the regulator is not pressurised, i.e. when it’s not connected to your air tank, this valve is open.
-But when the regulator is connected to your tank and the air is switched on, the air from your scuba tank flows at high pressure into the first chamber.
-This air flows through this valve and into the second chamber.
+But when the regulator is connected to your air tank with the air switched on, air flows at high pressure into the first chamber.
+This air passes through the valve to the second chamber.

 Once the air in the second chamber reaches an intermediate pressure of between 8 to 11 bars (116 to 160 psi), the valve closes.

-When you breath air from your second stage (see below), the intermediate pressure reduces, which allows the valve to open once more.
-This allow more air to flow from the first chamber to the second chamber until the intermediate pressure is reached once more.
+When you breath air from your second stage (see below), the intermediate pressure reduces, which allows the valve to open.
+With the valve open more air flows from the first chamber to the second chamber until the intermediate pressure is reached once more.